 It depends.
 Some students would score better on the GRE, while others may score better on the LSAT, as these exams test different content in different ways.

 Some law schools accept the GRE as an alternative to the LSAT.
 Note that applicants who have official LSAT scores must submit them whether or not they have also taken the GRE.
 If you are planning to apply to law schools that accept the GRE, you should take a full-length practice GRE and a full-length practice LSAT.
 Compare your scores and overall comfort with each test, and prepare for the test on which you will do better.

-The LSAT is administered eight times per year—in June, July, August, October, November, January, February, and April.
+The LSAT is administered nine times per year—in June, July, August, October, November, January, February, March, and April.
 Many students take the test in the summer before or in the fall of their senior year of college.
 However, other students may choose to apply to law school a few years after completing their undergraduate degree.

 Because the LSAT score carries so much weight in the admissions process, it is imperative that you take the test only when you are ready (as determined by practice test scores).
 Though most law school admissions are rolling, submitting a weaker score to a school earlier will usually result in a lower chance of admission than submitting a better score later.
 It is important to be confident in your abilities and in your preparation, but it is a mistake to take the LSAT before you are fully ready to perform at your highest possible level on the official test.

 You should also be conservative in trying to project an official LSAT score from your practice test scores.
 It is unusual for students to match, much less exceed, their highest practice test score on an official test.
 It is much likelier that you will generate an official score that is somewhat lower than your highest practice test score.
 If a score in that range is not sufficient to accomplish your goals, consider delaying your test.